neomake/neomake/README.md

 (but also hacking on it as it breaks).
 Feel free to let me know what works / doesn't work for you!

----

-**PSA:** I have opened an [issue in syntastic](https://github.com/scrooloose/syntastic/issues/1253) to take what I've learned here and move it into syntastic.
-Go +1 that if you think it's a good idea.
-If they don't bite, I'll continue maintaining this project.
-Otherwise, I think it makes sense to use syntastic instead (once the features available here are available in syntastic).

 ## How to use (basic)

 Just set your `makeprg` and `errorformat` as normal, and run: